-On the far north coast of West Papua, families are struggling with poverty, malnutrition, and the growing impacts of climate change.
+Families on the far north coast of West Papua are struggling with poverty, malnutrition and the growing impacts of climate change.

 You’re helping people and planet thrive, together.